Impact Factor 7.561 | CiteScore 8.1

 - Molecular signaling: from sensors or receptors for microbial products or infection-induced changes, and from cytokines induced during infections.

 Indexed in: Chemical Abstracts Service (CAS), CLOCKSS, CrossRef, DOAJ, EBSCO, Embase, Google Scholar, MEDLINE, OpenAIRE, PubMed, PubMed Central (PMC), Scopus, Semantic Scholar, Ulrich's Periodicals Directory, Web of Science Science Citation Index Expanded (SCIE), Zetoc

 PMCID: all published articles receive a PMCID

-Microbial Immunology welcomes submissions of the following article types: Case Report, Classification, Clinical Trial, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Systematic Review and Technology Report.
+Microbial Immunology welcomes submissions of the following article types: Case Report, Classification, Clinical Trial, Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review and Technology and Code.